-Shannon Burns returns for her second year as an athletic training intern at Saint Michael's in 2015-16 after graduating from nearby Castleton State College in May 2014.
+Shannon Burns returns for her second year as an athletic training intern at Saint Michael's in 2015-16 after graduating from nearby Castleton University in May 2014.

 While becoming a member of the National Athletic Trainers' Association (NATA) as a college senior, Burns worked as a student athletic trainer with various sports for three years at Castleton.
 She gained additional athletic training experience at Fair Haven Union High School and has worked as a physical therapy aid in Fair Haven and her native New Jersey.

-In addition to serving as the president of the Castleton State Athletic Training Club during her final three semesters, Burns was a peer mentor, teaching assistant, student tutor, and a representative on the Student-Athlete Advisory Committee (SAAC).
+In addition to serving as the president of the Castleton Athletic Training Club during her final three semesters, Burns was a peer mentor, teaching assistant, student tutor, and a representative on the Student-Athlete Advisory Committee (SAAC).
 She played four years of field hockey, landing North Atlantic Conference (NAC) All-Conference honors three times.
 Burns, who made 11 career defensive saves, qualified for the National Field Hockey Coaches Association (NFHCA) National Academic Squad all four years.

-Burns was inducted into Iota Tau Alpha, the athletic training education honor society, in 2011 and was recognized as the Castleton State Athletic Training Student of the Year as a senior.
+Burns was inducted into Iota Tau Alpha, the athletic training education honor society, in 2011 and was recognized as the Castleton Athletic Training Student of the Year as a senior.
 In May 2014, she also earned the Mary Ellen Evans Award, annually given to Castleton's most outstanding female student-athlete who plays four year in one sport.
 A Dean's List student, Burns graduated magna cum laude with a degree in athletic training.